 PLAY is missing from most of our American lives these days.
-We are so busy, and play is the first thing to go when we feel rushed.
-But Play and Fun are critical components to childhood, and should not be brushed aside so easily.
-It is in play, together, that we bond and forge memories.
-It is in play, particularly with their fathers, that children discover their boundaries, find self control, and learn to take risks.
-It is in play and fun that our marriages continue to build in friendship.
+We’re so busy, and play is the first thing to go when we feel rushed.
+Play and fun are critical components to childhood and shouldn’t be brushed aside so easily.
+It’s in play, together, that we bond and forge memories.
+It’s in play, particularly with their fathers, that children discover their boundaries, find self control, and learn to take risks.
+It’s in play and fun that our marriages continue to build in friendship.

 My husband always insisted he wasn’t creative.
 I realized a few months ago that while he isn’t crafty, he is most absolutely creative.

 His flavor of creativity is in play.
 When I see a pool noodle, I think of floating in a pool.
 When HE sees a pool noodle, he sees a weapon, something to jump over, something to blow air in faces, and a million other things.

 Whether it’s cutting down brush to cover our swing-set, constructing a teepee in the woods, generating obstacle courses in the yard, or launching stuffed animals off the treehouse to be caught in a parachute, it is all about having FUN.